You are here

 Virgin also held an unprecedented multi-stakeholder meeting involving individuals from all sides of the captivity debate and issued a pledge against wild capture, which has been signed by more than 30 facilities holding whales and dolphins in captivity so far.

-For the past few years, WDC has been at the forefront of the campaign to stop Georgia Aquarium's attempts to import 18 wild-caught beluga whales from Russia.
+In recent years, WDC has been at the forefront of the campaign to stop Georgia Aquarium's attempts to import 18 wild-caught beluga whales from Russia.
 After US officials turned down the application, WDC helped defend the case in court when the Aquarium appealed.
 Once again we were successful and finally in November 2015 the Aquarium announced it would no longer pursue the case.

 Our latest campaign focuses on the trade in dolphins from the cruel drive hunts in Taiji, Japan and the involvement of airlines in transporting dolphins to marine parks around the world.
 We have already been successful in getting several airlines to agree not to carry dolphins from the hunts and are now asking members of the Star Alliance group to do likewise.